mozilla/data-docs/src/concepts/pipeline/filtering.md

 The data engineering team has exposed some tables to make querying the error stream easier.

-[This dashboard](https://sql.telemetry.mozilla.org/dashboard/schema-errors) will let you choose your namespace and doctype to see errors over the past week.
+[The schema errors dashboard](https://sql.telemetry.mozilla.org/dashboard/schema-errors) will let you choose your namespace and doctype to see errors over the past week.

 If that data is not granular enough, the error stream can be queried directly: